microsoft/BotFramework-Composer/extensions/assetLibrary/readme.md

 This will cause the new action to appear inside Composer's dialog editor for use inside dialogs.

 However, in order for the bot application to perform these actions at runtime, additional steps are necessary.

-TBD!!!!!
+**For C# bots:**

+In the `startup.cs` file, 2 lines need to be added to include the new component in the code. <a href="https://docs.microsoft.com/en-us/composer/how-to-add-custom-action#customize-your-exported-runtime">Examples of the required steps are described here</a> but each component will have its own package name.

+The steps are:

+1. Add `using My.New.Custom.Action` to the top of your startup.cs file with the other dependencies.
+2. Add `ComponentRegistration.Add(new [MyNewCustomActionComponentRegistration]());` to the startup.cs file after the other calls to `ComponentRegistration`.

+**For JS bots:**

+TK TK TK

 # How to install packages